GDGAlgiers/gdg-docs/src/content/docs/overview/what-is-gdg-docs.md

 ---
-title: GDG Reference
+title: What is GDG Docs?
-description: A reference page in my new Starlight docs site.
+description: GDG Docs inroduction
 ---

 Reference pages are ideal for outlining how things work in terse and clear terms.